12 Rounds 2: Reloaded

 12 Rounds 2: Reloaded (also known as 12 Rounds 2 and 12 Rounds: Reloaded) is a 2013 American action film directed by Roel Reiné.
 The film stars Randy Orton, Tom Stevens, Brian Markinson and Cindy Busby.
 It is a sequel to 2009's 12 Rounds starring John Cena.
-Unlike the original which saw a theatrical release, the film was released on direct-to-DVD and Blu-ray in the United States on June 4, 2013.
+Unlike the original which saw a theatrical release, the film was released on direct-to-DVD and Blu-ray in the United States by 20th Century Fox Home Entertainment on June 4, 2013.

 Plot

 Paramedic Nick Malloy finds himself playing a game called 12 Rounds with his wife Sarah's life on the line.
 As the game unfolds, Detectives McKenzie and Sykes are investigating an ambulance explosion, and while Sykes immediately blames Nick, McKenzie has her doubts.
-Meanwhile, Nick begins to put all the pieces of the puzzle together, and finds out he was at the right place at the right time a year ago.
+Meanwhile, Nick begins to put all the pieces of the puzzle together and finds out he was at the right place at the right time a year ago.